g-leech/argmin-gravitas/_posts/2019-12-10-supplements.markdown

 A shame that <a href="{{ioan}}">general</a> <a href="{{ioan2}}">clinical</a> <a href="{{ebm}}">findings</a> are so <a href="{{ioan3}}">unreliable</a>, and that getting strong personal data remains the province of <a href="{{selves}}">heroically nerdy people</a>, willing to invest dozens of hours into <a href="{{sarek}}">self-experimentation</a> (reading papers, double-blinding with self-filled capsules, data collection), including learning <a href="{{g}}">how to analyse the results</a> sensibly.
 There's something sad about this: that external validity is so hard in biomed (and society...) that all we can really trust is local inference, n-of-1 description.

-Despite plummeting measurement costs (blood tests down by 100x, genome down by 100,000x, all the consumer gizmos), the money and time required for an actually-scientific supplement habit are still prohibitive.
-So you take safe inexpensive things and live with the uncertainty - or, more, you rely on <a href="{{algernon}}">a prior</a> that evolution is hard to beat on body matters, and lean against taking anything except the most convincing.
+Despite plummeting measurement costs (blood tests down by 100x, genome sequencing down by 100,000x, all the consumer QS gizmos), the money and time required for an actually-scientific supplement habit are still prohibitive.
+So: you take safe inexpensive things and live with the uncertainty - or, more, you rely on <a href="{{algernon}}">a prior</a> that evolution is hard to beat on body matters, and lean against taking anything except the most convincing substances.

-There are economies of scale to operationalising research, testing batches and filling capsules.
+There are economies of scale to summarising and operationalising research, testing batches, and filling capsules.
 So is this a gap in the market?
-I don't really know, I just know I want it to exist.
+I don't really know, I just want it to exist.
 (There are already well-funded <a href="{{vitl}}">toy versions</a> of a personalised service, but their offering is pretty superficial so far.)

 <br><br>